Merak (star): Properties

 Based upon parallax measurements, β Ursae Majoris is located at a distance of 79.7 ly from the Sun.
-It is a subgiant, a star that has exhausted the hydrogen in its core and is now cooling as it generates energy through the thermonuclear fusion of hydrogen in a shell outside the core.
+Although the spectrum has a luminosity class of a subgiant, stellar evolution models indicate that it is still on the main sequence, having gone through three-quarters of its main sequence lifetime.
 The effective temperature of the outer envelope is about 9,225 K, giving it a white-hued glow that is typical for A-type stars.
 It is larger than the Sun, with about 2.7 times the mass and 2.84 times the solar radius.
 If they were viewed from the same distance, Beta Ursae Majoris would appear much brighter than the Sun, as it is radiating 68 times the Sun's luminosity.

 Observation of the star in the infrared reveal an excess emission that suggests the presence of a circumstellar debris disk of orbiting dust, much like those discovered around Fomalhaut and Vega.
 The mean temperature of this disk is 120 K, indicating that it is centered at a radius of 47 AU from the host star.
 The dust has an estimated mass of about 0.27% the mass of the Earth.

 Beta Ursae Majoris is one of five stars in the Big Dipper that form a part of a loose open cluster called the Ursa Major moving group, sharing the same region of space and not just the same patch of sky from Earth's perspective.
 This group has an estimated age of about 500 (± 100) million years.
 As the members of this group share a common origin and motion through space, this yields an estimate for the age of Beta Ursae Majoris.
 Two stars are known to be located in relatively close proximity: 37 Ursae Majoris at 5.2 ly and Gamma Ursae Majoris at 11 ly; much closer to each other than these stars are to the Earth.